KyleMo/date-holidays/README.md

-# date-holidays
+# date-holidays-with-ids

 > world-wide holidays in gregorian calender

 [![NPM version](https://badge.fury.io/js/date-holidays.svg)](https://www.npmjs.com/package/date-holidays/)
 [![Build Status](https://github.com/commenthol/date-holidays/workflows/CI/badge.svg?branch=master&event=push)](https://github.com/commenthol/date-holidays/actions/workflows/ci.yml?query=branch%3Amaster)

+All credit goes to [https://www.npmjs.com/~commenthol](commenthol).
+I have only added ID fields to holidays.
 This module provides dates of holidays for various countries, states and regions by type while considering the applicable timezone.

 The features are:

 -   calculation of public, bank and observance holidays for different countries, state, region, following ISO 3166-2
 -   consideration of timezones for holiday checks
 -   consideration of start and end time dependent on timezone
 -   substitute days
 -   multi-language support for all holiday names
 -   setting of custom holidays
 -   uses own grammar for calculation of days
-- support for islamic calendar from 1970 to 2080 (*islamic dates might not be correct as they are subject to the sighting of the moon*)
+-   support for islamic calendar from 1970 to 2080 (_islamic dates might not be correct as they are subject to the sighting of the moon_)
 -   support for hebrew calendar from 1970 to 2100
 -   support for chinese calendar
 -   for generation of iCal calendar check out [date-holidays-ical][]

 Happy holidays!